De Havilland Mosquito: Operational history

 A de Havilland Mosquito of the RAF Banff Strike Wing attacking a convoy evacuating German troops in the Kattegat on 5 April 1945.
 A flak ship and a trawler were sunk.

 The Mosquito also proved a very capable night fighter.
 Some of the most successful RAF pilots flew these variants.
 For example, Wing Commander Branse Burbridge claimed 21 kills.

 Mosquitoes of No. 100 Group RAF acted as night intruders operating at high level in support of the Bomber Command "heavies", to counter the enemy tactic of merging into the bomber stream, which, towards the end of 1943, was causing serious Allied losses.
 These RCM (radio countermeasures) aircraft were fitted with a device called "Serrate" to allow them to track down German night fighters from their Lichtenstein B/C (low-UHF-band) and Lichtenstein SN-2 (lower end of the VHF FM broadcast band) radar emissions, as well as a device named "Perfectos" that tracked German IFF signals.
 These methods were responsible for the destruction of 257 German aircraft from December 1943 to April 1945.
 Mosquito fighters from all units accounted for 487 German aircraft during the war, the vast majority of which were night fighters.

 Night fighter Mosquitos were often tasked with attacking German planes landing at airfields.
-In 1943, the Germans became acquainted with Moskitoschreck, "Mosquito terror," the constant fear of an unexpected Mosquito attack during a nighttime landing.
+In 1943, the Germans became acquainted with Moskitoschreck, "Mosquito terror", the constant fear of an unexpected Mosquito attack during a nighttime landing.

 One Mosquito is listed as belonging to German secret operations unit Kampfgeschwader 200, which tested, evaluated and sometimes clandestinely operated captured enemy aircraft during the war.
 The aircraft was listed on the order of battle of Versuchsverband OKLs, 2 Staffel, Stab Gruppe on 10 November and 31 December 1944.
 However, on both lists, the Mosquito is listed as unserviceable.

 The Mosquito flew its last official European war mission on 21 May 1945, when Mosquitoes of 143 Squadron and 248 Squadron RAF were ordered to continue to hunt German submarines that might be tempted to continue the fight; instead of submarines all the Mosquitoes encountered were passive E-boats.

-The last operational RAF Mosquitoes were the Mosquito TT.35's, which were finally retired from No. 3 Civilian Anti-Aircraft Co-Operation Unit (CAACU) in May 1963.
+The last operational RAF Mosquitoes were the Mosquito TT.35s, which were finally retired from No. 3 Civilian Anti-Aircraft Co-Operation Unit (CAACU) in May 1963.

 In 1947–49, up to 180 Canadian surplus Mosquitoes flew many operations for the Nationalist Chinese under Chiang Kai-shek in the civil war against Communist forces.
 Pilots from three squadrons of Mosquitoes claimed to have sunk or damaged 500 ships during one invasion attempt.
 As the Communists assumed control, the remaining aircraft were evacuated to Formosa, where they flew missions against shipping.